smichaelsen/rebalancing-calculator/README.md

 ## Remarks

 * For the "amount to invest" enter the amount of money you will presumably invest until the next rebalancing (for example for one year).
-The resulting "Investment Percentage" will tell you how to split your monthly or one time investments between your categories.
+* You can also use the calculator before _every_ investment to determine how to allocate the money - that's how I do it.
 * You can enter all amounts with , or . as decimal separator.
 Don't input any thousands separators.
 * You have to make sure your target allocation adds up to 100% - the calculator will not check this.
 * If you get an unexpected opportunity to invest significantly more money (lucky you!) just do another rebalancing to decide how to allocate the additional money.